green-coder/girouette/README.md

 ; => [".w-10" {:width "2.5rem"}]
 ```

-Girouette also make it easy to use you own grammar rules to generate anything
+Girouette also makes it easy to use your own grammar rules to generate anything
 you may dream of.

 ## Introduction